Mikroways/xenserver-automater/README.md

 Copy usr/sbin/xe-set-* into /usr/sbin/ and chmod +x

+### You can use a copy of kickstart provided file

+There is a sample kickstart file in ks/ubuntu-14.04.ks

 ## Install Upstart script on guest VM:

 Copy etc/init/xe-automate.conf into /etc/init/

 ## Reboot

+## Changelog

+* Restart network using ifdown && ifup